phunware/maas-alerts-android-sdk/README.md

 ```

 ####Get Extra Data
-If extra data is expected in the alert then get the PID from the alert extras object and call the method `getExtraData(Context, String)`
+If extra data is expected in the alert, then get the PID from the alert extras object and call the method: `getExtraData(Context, String)`
 ```Java
 String pid = extras.getDataPID();
 JSONObject data = getExtraData(context, pid);
 ```

 ##Verify Manifest
-`PwAlertsModule` has a convenience method to check if the manifest for the Alerts SDK is setup properlly.
+`PwAlertsModule` has a convenience method to check if the manifest for the Alerts SDK is set up properlly.
 This should only be used for development and testing, not in production.
 Call the method with the line `PwAlertsModule.validateManifestAlertsSetup(context)`.
-The passed in context should be the
+The passed-in context should be the
 application context.
-If there is an error then an `IllegalStateException` will be thrown with an error message on what
+If there is an error, then an `IllegalStateException` will be thrown with an error message on what
 couldn't be found.

 ##Troubleshooting